Sri Lanka Standards Institution

 Sri Lanka Standards Institution also known as Sri Lanka Standards Institute (SLSI) is the National Standards Authority/Board of Sri Lanka as a subsidiary member of International Organization for Standardization was established in 1964 under the former Bureau of Ceylon Standards Act No. 38 of 1964.
 The institution later functioned under the new act of the Sri Lanka Standards Institution Act No. 6 of 1984 replacing the previous outdated act.
 The organisation works as a regulatory institution and it is a kind of state corporation on behalf of the government mainly to protect consumers from the unethical business trade malpractices.
 SLSI being the prominent National Standards Body in Sri Lanka is affiliated as a member to the International Organization for Standards since its inception in 1964.
-SLSI is currently functioning under the Ministry of Science and Technology which is held by Susil Premajayanth.
+SLSI is currently under the administration of the Ministry of Science, Technology and Research.
+Governance of the SLSI is done by a Council appointed by the Minister of the said Ministry (Chrishantha Abeysena since 2024) per legislation.

 Motive

 The institution implemented to establish national standards (SLS) and to protect the rights of consumers in Sri Lanka.
 It serves as one of the consumer oriented organisations in Sri Lanka along with Consumer Affairs Authority (CAA) and Central Environmental Authority (CEA).